HazyResearch/fonduer/README.rst

 applications from *richy formatted data* and is implemented as a library on top of a modified version of Snorkel_.

-*Note that Fonduer is still actively under development, so feedback and contributions are welcome.
-Let us know in the Issues_ section or feel free to submit your contributions as a pull request.*
+Note that Fonduer is still *actively under development*, so feedback and contributions are welcome.
+Let us know in the Issues_ section or feel free to submit your contributions as a pull request.

 Reference
 ---------